 You Don’t Get Enough Downtime

-Slowing down after work is essential to keeping your life in balance..
+Slowing down after work is essential to keeping your life in balance.
 “When you’re overwhelmed, you really can’t do those healthy things that everybody wants you to do,” says Dr. Nieca Goldberg, Medical Director of the Joan H. Tisch Center for Women’s Health at NYU Langone Medical Center.
 “But also you tend to have higher blood pressure and higher levels of stress hormones that increase blood sugar and belly fat.”
 Create boundaries between your work and leisure time.
-“You need to leave work and go on to some other activity, whether it’s spending time with your family or exercising or eating a meal where you’re not eating as quick as you can,” Goldberg says.
+“You need to leave work and go on to some other activity, whether it’s spending time with your family or exercising or eating a meal where you’re not eating as quickly as you can,” Goldberg says.

 You Get Too Much Downtime

 The reverse is also true.
 Too much downtime can lead to depression and overeating.
 “The majority of people who have a sedentary lifestyle have more of an emotional component to eating,” says Dr. Grayver.
 “They need to feel that satiety, that abdominal fullness, at all times.
 It’s eating out of boredom.”
 Grayver also notes the relationship between a low-activity lifestyle and depression.
 “When we’re active, our body produces the happy hormones, like serotonin.
 When you’re sitting down, the body does not have the opportunity to produce those.
 That increases your risk for potentially significant amount of mental discomfort, thus further leading to an inflammatory state that leads to significant cardiovascular disease.”